sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 ![](media/htseq.png)

 To obtain the coordinates of each gene, we can use the UCSC genome browser which is integrated into Galaxy.
+Unfortunately, the Ensembl FTP site **cannot** be used as the chromosome naming conventions used in Ensembl are different to the chromosome naming scheme used in the reference genomes supplied by Galaxy (1,2,.. vs chr1, chr2).
+The alternative would be to download a matching gtf and genome reference sequence from Ensembl and upload both to Galaxy.
+This would take more time and space on the Galaxy server.

 ### Obtaining gene coordinates